techbrett/OfficeDocs-SkypeForBusiness/Teams/what-are-communications-credits.md

 - User Account Administrator
 - User Administrator

-These notifications include when transactions succeed, when recharge transactions fail (such as an expired credit card), and when the Communications Credits balance reaches 0 (zero).
+These notifications include when transactions succeed, when recharge transactions fail (such as an expired credit card), and when the Communication Credits balance reaches 0 (zero).

 ## Want to know about plans and pricing?